davidallendj/opaal/README.md

 3. Authorize application registered with IdP
 4. IdP redirects to specified redirect URI
 5. Opaal completes the rest of the authorization flow by...
-	- ...making a request to the IdP with the authorization code to receive bearer/ID token
+	- ...verifying the authenticity of the ID token from identity provider with its JWKS
-	- ...making a request to a user identity and management server to create a new identity (optional)
+	- ...adds itself as a trusted issuer to the authorization server with it's own JWK
-	- ...making a request to the authorization server to trust the identity provider (optional)
+	- ...creates a new signed JWT to send to the authorization server with the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant type
-	- ...making a request to the authorization server to receive an access token (optional)
+	- ... returns an access token that can be used by services protected by the authorization server

 *After receiving the ID token, the rest of the flow requires the appropriate URLs to be set to continue.